 Philadelphia’s Old City is known for its amazing historical sites and museums that tell the story of American Independence.
-However, located just across the street from Carpenter’s Hall, the site of the First Continental Congress, sits one of America’s best historical science museums.
+However, located just across the street from Carpenter’s Hall, the site of the First Continental Congress, and the Museum of the American Revolution sits one of country’s best historical science museums.

 When you think “science museum,” it’s likely that something along the lines of the Franklin Institute is what pops into your head.
-However, the Chemical Heritage Foundation Museum isn’t your typical hands-on science museum.
+However, the Science History Institute (formally known as the Chemical Heritage Foundation Museum) isn’t your typical hands-on science museum.
 Instead, it focuses more on the history of chemistry than on what chemistry is.

 Walking into the museum, I was instantly impressed with its size and look.
 Featuring a towering media column in the center of the room and a variety of displays around the edges, the museum’s very high-tech look contrasts greatly with the historic buildings just outside its doors.